Woolfrey/woolfrey.github.io/_posts/25-06-11-orientation-control-with-angle-axis-feedback.md

 - About an axis $\hat{\mathbf{a}}\in\mathbb{R}^3$
 where $\hat{\mathbf{a}}$ is a unit vector such that $\|\hat{\mathbf{a}}\|^2 = \hat{\mathbf{a}}^T\hat{\mathbf{a}} = 1$.

-So the 3 combined rotations can be to a single rotation about a single axis.
+The 3 combined rotations in the illustration below can be reduced to a single rotation about a single axis:

 <p align="center">
     <img src="/assets/images/posts/2025/angle_axis_rotation.png" width="700" height="auto" loading="lazy"/>